OhioBob/BetterSRBs/README.md

 This mod is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

+## Changelog
+## v1.0.1

+* Revised thrust curve to work with current versions of Kerbal Engineer Redux.

 ## Description

 BetterSRBs modifies solid rocket boosters in Kerbal Space Program.
 Although some new parts are added, this is really not a parts mod.
 The purpose is to fix deficiencies in existing SRBs so that their performance and physical properties are internally consistent and closer to real life.